liamjberrisford/Environmental-Insights-Interactive/README.md

+> **Note:** Please note that this project is not currently under active development; a reduced-functionality backend is being maintained to minimize costs.

 # Environmental Insights Interactive

 Environmental Insights Interactive is a web application designed to provide detailed environmental insights through interactive data visualization and analysis tools.
 This project includes both backend and frontend components, developed using Python and React, respectively.